browserengineering/book/book/embeds.md

 the `body` from `download_image` and need to make sure to store it somewhere for at least as long as we're using the image.[^memoryview]

-[^memoryview]: This is a bit of a hack.
-Perhaps a better solution
+[^memoryview]: I admit it's a bit of a hack to work around the garbage
-    would be to write the request contents directly into a Skia `Data` object; the `writable_data` API could permit that, but it would require some refactoring of the rest of the browser that I'm choosing to avoid.
+    collector like this, but it's just part an parcel of bridging between Python and a C++ library.
+An alternative would be to write the request contents directly into a Skia `Data` object; the `writable_data` API could permit that, but it would require some refactoring of the `request` method.

 Once that `Data` object is created, it is passed to `MakeFromEncoded`.
 The name of this method hints that the image we've downloaded isn't